 Please read more details about food, transportation accommodation, when to go, how long to stay, etc in this post, where I cover all the basics – How to plan your ideal trip to NZ

-This was a list of recommended things to bring to your New Zealand vacation, sorted by type and season.
+This was a list of recommended things to bring on your New Zealand vacation, sorted by type and season.

 Follow these simple rules and you will be fine!

-And lastly, do not forget to pack your adventurous spirit and you will be ready to go and discover this amazing country! 😉
+And lastly, do not forget to pack your adventurous spirit so you will be ready to go and discover this amazing country! 😉

 Did I miss anything?